TimoGuy/solanine_vulkan/etc/weapon_gameplay_todo.md

             - Not all enemies will always attack on the downbeat either.
 Some will attack in various rhythmic patterns, or use offbeats.

     - [ ] Player combat.
+        - [x] Tuning:
+            - [x] Make attack always fall on a certain point in the beat.
+Usu. the downbeat.
+                > THOUGHTS: This actually feels really good.
+You can start the weapon charge anytime, but the release is always going to land on the downbeat (or a little bit after to compensate for input delay).

         - [ ] Attack.
             > There's a weapon-charging state when holding the attack button (LMB), then the moment the attack button is let go of the attack is unleashed.
             > If attack an enemy at the same time they attack, both player and enemy will get knocked back by a large clang.